xvillaneau/adventofcode-python/aoc_2019/docs/day_03.md

 ## My Solution

+[Here is my code for day 3](../src/aoc_2019/day_03.py).
+You can run it with:

+    ./run_aoc.py 2019 3

 If you inspect the puzzle input for day 3, you will discover that each wire is made of approximately 300 segments and is 150,000 steps long.
 Yet there are only a few dozen intersections!
 This means that up to 99.99% of the coordinates we compute are not relevant to the puzzle.

 With this in mind, my approach is to model segments as abstract entities, then only attempt to compute intersections between segments that can share the same area in space.
 This is however quite intricate to implement.

 At the core of my solution is the `Segment` class, which is a frozen dataclass.
 Its four basic properties are similar to what we used before: start coordinates, a direction, a length, and the index (number of steps) at the start.
+It has several derived properties, for which I'm using the new [`functools.cached_property`](https://docs.python.org/3/library/functools.html#functools.cached_property) decorator introduced in Python 3.8.

 The collision detection logic lives in `Segment.span` and `Segment.overlaps()`.
 The first is a property holding the "box" in space occupied by the segment, defined by its start and stop indices in x and y (inclusive).
 For example, the segment starting at `(0, 1)` going right for 2 steps has a span of `(0, 2), (1, 1)`.

 Then `Segment.overlaps()` uses that data to detect if two segment intersect, that is if both the x and y spans of each segment overlap.
-The implementation is a little obscure but that's for a reason. `overlaps()` will be run many many times (once for EVERY pair of segments) so it has to be very fast, and this is the best I could do so far.
+The implementation is a little obscure but that's for a reason. `overlaps()` will be run many many times (once for _every_ pair of segments) so it has to be very optimized, and this is the best I could do so far.

 The rest of the intersection logic is wired up in `Segment.__and__()`.
 If two segments intersect, then this returns a list of tuples composed of a position, its index in on the first wire, and its index on the second wire.